LSSTDESC/tables_io/docs/quickstart.md

 | astropy_fits | .fits |

 * table that associates those file formats with in memory formats that are available
+* bolded write formats are the default format to write that type of table in memory as

 | Format in memory | File format read | File format write |
 |------------------|------------------|-------------------|